Books by Walter Holland

 Some Allworlds entries are manic comedy; others are operatic melodrama.
 There are scary pieces and ridiculous ones.
 The book's subjects range all over the map, as does its language.

 In one of its worlds, buildings whisper at night.
 Another features a hungry earth.
-God plays a mean-spirited trick in one world -- or rather, several.
-(God's a bit of a pisspot in Allworlds, to be honest.)
+God plays several mean-spirited tricks.
+A young girl drowns daintily down.

 Honestly the most refreshing writing style I've read in years...
 (Eric Sandy)